jimyag/parquet-tools/README.md

 Utility to pretty inspect Parquet files.

-Supported reading from: http, https, local file, s3, s3a
+Supported reading from: http/https URL, local file, s3/s3a URL

+## Features

+- cat: Print the first N records from a file
+- footer: Print the Parquet file footer in json format
+- meta: Pretty Print a Parquet file's metadata
+- schema: Pretty print the Avro schema for a file

 ## Install